CurtisAccelerate/global_agent_framework/README.md

 ### Prompt Engineering Notes

 Of note, during technical testing of the pipeline, I discovered that GPT-5 would easily get confused with structured data in ranges when the ranges are out-of-order, example A 90-100, B 80-90, C 120-150.
 I added specific instructions to correct this.
-This is an area OpenAI can cleary do some work to improve.
+This is an area OpenAI may want to research for improvement.

 ### Key features: